florjanv/convertDWG_Utm-Krrgjsh-Gauss/README.md

 Requirements: ArcGIS Desktop 10.5+, Windows 7 or 10.

-The script it is tested in arcgis 10.5 and 10.7
+The script it is tested in arcgis 10.5 and 10.7.
+You need to donwload just the toolbox file and save it in your computer.
+If you are interested in programing i have loaded also the source code.

 Using the script: